Orienteering is finding your way through unknown terrain by using a map and compass

 Permanent control markers have been placed at several locations within the park.
 Each location is marked by two red (or orange) and white 4" square aluminum signs which are attached to opposite sides of a tree about 1 to 2 feet above the ground level.
 Each marker has the control number and a two-letter code.
 One can collect the letters to prove that they found the control (since we haven't put the usual punches at controls).
 One can practice Orienteering techniques by locating these markers.
 They can be found one at a time while hiking through the park.
 A set of the locations may be located in sequence as is done at a local Orienteering event.

 If a control is missing or damaged, please report it to Kevin Burnham.

-For Orienteering information and the complete maps of Hurd Park and other parks in Connecticut contact:
+For Orienteering information and the complete maps of Hurd Park and other parks in Connecticut contact the Webmaster.